biplobpustcse/LearningTechnology/Dot Net/README.md

 | Authentication | Verify **who** the user is      | `AddAuthentication()` | Login, JWT token validation      |
 | Authorization  | Decide **what** user can access | `AddAuthorization()`  | Role/Policy-based access control |

+**9. What is minimal api in .net core?**

+Minimal APIs in .NET Core provide a streamlined approach to building HTTP APIs with minimal code and dependencies, ideal for microservices and scenarios requiring reduced boilerplate.
+They simplify API development by allowing direct route definition and action specification within the Program.cs file, eliminating the need for controllers or routing attributes.